o-gs/dji-firmware-tools/README.md

 to use.
 You just need an input file they use, like DJI Firmware Package or DAT Log file.

 * Product Communication tools - You need to connect your drone to a PC in order to use these tools in any meaningful way.
-Currently the tools use serial interface (UART).
+Currently the tools use serial interface (UART) and I2C.

 Below the specific tools are described in short.
 Running them without parameters will give you details on supported commands in each of them.